James Coburn: Mid-career

 Coburn began to drop back down the credit list: he was third billed in writer-director Richard Brooks' film Bite the Bullet (1975) behind Gene Hackman and Candice Bergen.
-He co-starred with Charles Bronson in Hard Times (1975), the directorial debut of Walter Hill, but it was very much Bronson's film.
+He co-starred with Charles Bronson in Hard Times (1975), the directorial debut of Walter Hill.
 The movie was popular.

 Coburn played the lead in the action film Sky Riders (1976), then played Charlton Heston's antagonist in The Last Hard Men (1976).
 He narrated the official documentary film of the 1976 Innsbruck Winter Olympics, White Rock.
 He was one of the many stars in Midway (1976), then had the star role in Sam Peckinpah's Cross of Iron (1977) playing a German soldier.
 He finished directing the film because of Peckinpah's constant drunkenness.
 This critically acclaimed war epic performed poorly in the United States, but was a huge hit in Europe.
 Peckinpah and Coburn remained close friends until Peckinpah's death in 1984.

 Coburn returned to television in 1978 to star in a three-part miniseries version of a Dashiell Hammett detective novel, The Dain Curse, tailoring his character to bear a physical resemblance to the author.
 During the previous year as a spokesman for the Joseph Schlitz Brewing Company, he was paid $500,000 to promote its new product in television advertisements by saying only two words: "Schlitz Light."
 In Japan, his masculine appearance was so appealing, he became an icon for its leading cigarette brand.
 He also supported himself in later years by exporting rare automobiles to Japan.
 He was deeply interested in Zen and Tibetan Buddhism, and collected sacred Buddhist artwork.
 He narrated a film about the 16th Karmapa called The Lion's Roar.

 Coburn starred in Firepower (1979) with Sophia Loren, replacing Charles Bronson when the latter pulled out.
 He had a cameo in The Muppet Movie (1979) and had leading roles in Goldengirl (1980) and The Baltimore Bullet (1980).
 He was Shirley MacLaine's husband in Loving Couples (1980) and had the lead in a Canadian film, Crossover (1980).